-Heelers are not a breed that are content with extensive low key, indoor lounging.
-They are highly energetic and will want regular exercise and play.
+Heelers are not content with extensive low key, indoor lounging.
+They need to be mentally and physically challenged daily.

-To be happiest they require plenty of outdoor room for running.
-They are not ideally suited to apartment living or even center city housing unless you have easy and frequent access to a spacious park that allows pets to roam.
+They are not suited to apartment living or center city housing unless you have easy and frequent access to a spacious park that allows pets to roam.

 When taking your Heeler to areas where it is dangerous or against regulations for them to run free, be sure to keep them securely leashed as they are extremely curious and love nothing more than to run, roam and explore.

 Also be cautious around other pets, as they can tend to not react well to other dogs that they don’t know well.

 1. Training Using Food

 By eating first and then feeding your dog directly after you, it will teach your dog that you and the other humans in the household are alpha because they control the food.